15 Scary Symptoms That Are Actually Harmless

 Before you let "Dr. Google" convince you that your headache must be brain cancer, learn some of the many reassuring explanations for this and other common symptoms.

 “You say ‘chest pain’ and the first thing that pops in their mind, no matter what their age, is ‘heart attack,’” says Albert Ahn, MD, internist and clinical instructor of internal medicine at NYU Langone Health.
 But for younger patients, particularly those without any known cardiac risks such as diabetes, it’s probably something benign, he says.
 Most times, chest pain in young adults is related to heartburn, stress, or anxiety, he says, or you might have strained your chest wall muscles during exercise.
 Still, better safe than sorry.
 Talk to your doctor if you’ve been having sudden chest pain, especially if the pain doesn’t go away on its own.
 Here are more types of chest pain you could mistake for a heart attack.

 Like chest pain, a fluttering heart doesn’t necessarily signal cardiac problems.
 The wild beating can feel scary, but triggers can include everything from stress and and dehydration to lack of sleep and too much caffeine, says Dr. Ahn.
 “That’s all of us on any given day,” he says.
 In that case, cutting back on coffee and avoiding workout or weight loss supplements (which often contain stimulants), and reducing stress with self-care might be enough to calm your heartbeat.
 Visit your doctor if palpitations become a pattern, or are paired with chest pain or shortness of breath, says Dr. Ahn.
-(Don’t miss these other weird symptoms you didn’t know were caused by stress.)
+(This is what you should know about sinus arrhythmias.)

 Ringing in the ears